 The best measure of the relative performance of brook trout strains in this study rests on growth.
-The general pattern of annual growth in length of both strains was similar during the 5 years of lake and/or pond life.
-Growth was most rapid the first year and thereafter generally diminished.
-Of note was the relatively large increment in growth attained equally by both strains in North Twin and South Twin lakes in the first year after planting.
-Also, Fuller Pond trout showed relatively large incremental growth in length in the second year which enabled them to approach and/or exceed those in North Twin and South Twin lakes in the second and succeeding years.
-For trout in three experimental waters with 5 years of growth data, the total increment in growth of Assinica and hybrid trout ranked by water was as follows: North Twin 337 and 333 mm, Fuller Pond 338 and 328, and Ford Lake 308 and 302.
-The largest that trout captured during the study was a hybrid trout measured 495 mm in total length and weighted 1.96 kg and the second largest was an Assinica trout 490 mm long and weighed 1.93 kg.
+The general pattern of annual growth in length of both strains similar during the 5 years of lake and/or pond life.
+Growth most rapid the first year and thereafter generally diminished.
+Of note was the relatively large increment in attained equally by both strains in North Twin and South Twin lakes in the first year after planting.
+Fuller Pond trout showed relatively large incremental growth length in the second year which enabled them to approach and/or exceed those in North Twin and South Twin the second and succeeding years.
+For trout in experimental waters with 5 years of growth data, the increment in growth of Assinica and hybrid trout ranked by water was as follows: North Twin 337 and 333 mm, 328, and Ford Lake 308 and 302. and The largest trout captured during the study was a hybrid trout measured 495 mm in total length and weighted 1.96 kg and the second largest was an Assinica trout 490 mm long and weighed 1.93 kg.
 Both were captured in South Twin.